7 Common Personal Loan Mistakes to Avoid

 Predictable Repayment Schedule

-Personal loans are instalment loans, therefore they have set conditions for repayment.
+Personal loans are installment loans; therefore, they have set conditions for repayment.
 This implies you’ll know how long you’ll have to make payments.
 For fixed-rate personal loans, your interest rate will be constant, and you will know precisely how much you will pay in interest during the term of your loan.

 Longer Repayment Terms Compared to Other Loans